igwgames/nes-test/README.md

 This runs a comparison on the emulator, and throws an error back to the test runner if the comparison does not return true.

 Both values can be either a numerical value, or a memory location wrapped by one of the following functions:
-- `NesTestSequence.getRamValue(addr)` - anything in cpu memory, 0x0000 to - 0xffff - Usually between 0x0000 and 0x799, and work ram around 0x6000
+- `NesTestSequence.getRamByte(addr)` - anything in cpu memory, 0x0000 to - 0xffff - Usually between 0x0000 and 0x799, and work ram around 0x6000
-- `NesTestSequence.getPpuValue(addr)` - Anything in ppu memory
+- `NesTestSequence.getPpuByte(addr)` - Anything in ppu memory

-Example: `sequence.assertEqual("My first test", NesTestSequence.getRamValue(0x01), 25)`
+Example: `sequence.assertEqual("My first test", NesTestSequence.getRamByte(0x01), 25)`
 This will pass if the second variable in zeropage is set to 25, or fail otherwise with a message of "My first test"

 #### assertNotEqual(name, firstValue, secondValue)